-Riding camels in the Sahara Desert was a big bucket list item of mine.
+Taking a Sahara Desert tour and riding camels into the orange-hued sand dunes was a big bucket list item of mine.
 Perhaps I watched Aladdin far too many times as a kid (sorry Mom).
-Or maybe because after riding horses and going dogsledding, this seemed like the logical next step?
+Or maybe because after riding horses and going dog-sledding, this seemed like the logical next step?

 As sunset fell, I almost wanted to pinch myself to confirm that it was real.
 But if it was a dream, I didn’t want to wake up.

 The softness of the orange sand, the seeming infiniteness of the rolling dunes, the way that footsteps looked as they left magical trails in the sand, and the inky blackness of the sky punctured by a million tiny stars at night — there’s simply no comparison to the Sahara Desert.